emberjs/rfcs/text/0724-road-to-typescript.md

 #### Typed Templates

-This roadmap RFC explicitly does not require support for “typed templates” as part of the path to adopting TypeScript as a community.
+Given the importance of templates in Ember and Glimmer apps, “typed templates” are a key part of the path to adopting TypeScript as a community.
 TypeScript-powered integration between the template layer and the JavaScript context is a key goal for the Typed Ember team already.
-However, it is not a *gating feature* for Ember to officially support TypeScript.
-Rather: the feature can be rolled out and integrated with Ember CLI, the Ember Language Server, and other tooling whenever it is ready, decoupled from the other efforts here.
-If we reach a point where full support for type-aware template integration exists and is sufficiently robust, we can consider adding it to our definition of official Ember support via a dedicated RFC.
+It is not a *gating feature* for Ember packages to officially supply TypeScript.
+Instead: the feature can be rolled out and integrated with Ember CLI, the Ember Language Server, and other tooling whenever it is ready, decoupled from the other efforts here.
+However, given its importance as one of the primary API boundaries within Ember and Glimmer apps, our definition of official Ember support would be incomplete without it.

-The *only* relationship those efforts have to this roadmap is that they will inform the design of the `@glimmer/component@2.x` TypeScript API (as described below under **Roadmap**).

 ### Roadmap